Stretching your back is a simple way to improve the health of your spine and release tight back muscles.

 The Best Back Stretcher: Recommendations

-To get the best bang for your buck, the North American Health + Wellness back stretcher is a great option, especially because you can also use it to improve your posture while sitting.
+To get the best bang for your buck, the Magic Back Support back stretcher is a great option, especially because you can also use it to improve your posture while sitting as well.

 Between the heat feature, air compression and auto-adjusting back arches, it provides the best, most versatile experience—while all you need to do is lay on the comfortable, padded mat and use the remote control.